-Caribbean CBI programs provide investors with a choice of at least 2 or 3 different options as a qualifying investment.
+Caribbean Citizenship by Investment programs provide investors with a choice of at least 2 or 3 different options as a qualifying investment.
 The common two options investors have are purchasing government-approved real estate or contributing to a public fund.

-European CBI programs usually only offer one investment avenue for investors or a combined investment will need to be made – which usually consists of a contribution to a public fund and purchasing real estate in the country.
+European Citizenship by Investment programs usually only offer one investment avenue for investors or a combined investment will need to be made – which usually consists of a contribution to a public fund and purchasing real estate in the country.

 Even though the European CBI programs cost more, take longer and have more complicated procedures and processes than their Caribbean counterparts, there are still many wealthy individuals who are willing to invest a higher amount and apply to these programs – and there’s a good reason that they do so.

 The Caribbean CBI programs offer unrestricted access to many popular destinations around the world, including the Schengen Area, the United Kingdom, Russia and Singapore.
 Naturally, European passports provide unrestricted travel to these regions too.
 The only difference is that they offer access to a few more countries and territories, such as Canada than the Caribbean programs.

 For example, a Maltese passport provides visa-free and visa-on-arrival access to 183 countries and territories worldwide.
 When compared to the Caribbean’s strongest passport – which is St. Kitts and Nevis with unrestricted access to 156 countries and territories – the European passport allows investors to travel to 27 more regions.

 Depending on your needs and priorities, you might find that you don’t need to apply for a European passport to access the regions you want or need to be in.
 For example, holding citizenship in Grenada allows you to gain access to the United States of America via the E-2 Investor Visa.